 GEO ensures that all of its facilities have a PREA Compliance Manager (PCM) with sufficient time and authority to coordinate the facilities PREA efforts.
-The facility's organizational chart illustrates PREA Compliance Manager's position within the facility.
+The center's organizational chart illustrates PREA Compliance Manager's position within the facility.
 GEO and Facility policy outline the responsibilities of the PREA Compliance Manager.
-At GRRC the Program Manager serves as the PREA compliance manager.
+At TRRC the Program Manager serves as the PREA compliance manager.
 Interview with the Program manager (PCM) she indicated he reports to a Facility Director.
 She indicated she confers with the regional and Cooperate Coordinator's representative for all PREA matters and involves the representative of that office in making PREA related decisions.
-The facility Director is extremely knowledgeable of PREA standards and has a team of staff that assist in carrying out the duties of the PREA Compliance Manager (PCM).
-The facility Director interviews confirmed that the center meets on a regular basis to discuss facility's efforts to comply with PREA and to develop a culture to maintain a Safe environment for staff and residents.
-Town hall meetings occur monthly for staff and for residents at the center to discuss serval topic including PREA and sexually safe environment.
+The facility director is extremely knowledgeable of PREA standards and has a team of staff that assist in carrying out the duties of the PREA Compliance Manager (PCM).
+The facility director interviews confirmed that the center meets on a regular basis to discuss facility's efforts to comply with PREA and to develop a culture to maintain a Safe environment for staff and residents.

-The facility exceeds expectations through the collaborative measures that operations, PREA compliance manager and facility director that make GRRC a sexual safe environment.
-The facility had developed best practices and utilizes the tools that are available through PREA to foster a sexual safe culture for staff and residents.
-This includes the screening instrument, rescreening instrument, videos that provide PREA orientation and training, and reviewing the standards on a regular basis to ensure all stakeholders are aware of the culture the facility has developed at the facility.
+Tamp Reentry Program became operational in 2022.
+The center is a design, build and operate program for BOP and Federal Probation.
+Prior to becoming operational the PREA Coordinators office was involved in reviewing blind spots, camera and monitoring needs and part of the operational plan for the center.
+In interviews with the director, he indicated that GEO had a team of extremely knowledgeable staff that came to the center and worked with center staff in implementing best practices from throughout the GEO family of centers.
+The center has implemented these best practices and utilizes the tools that are available through PREA to foster a sexual safe culture for staff and residents.
+This includes the screening instrument, rescreening instrument, videos that provide PREA orientation and training, and reviewing the standards on a regular basis to ensure all stakeholders are aware of the culture the center is developing at the center.

 115.212 Contracting with other entities for the confinement of residents Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A. Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities Not Applicable for GEO facilities Contract Statement of Work Statement of Fact The facility does not contract with other entities to house residents.
-A review of the documentation submitted substantiates that the Bureau of Prison requires the entities which they contract for the confinement of residents (residential reentry centers or "halfway houses") to adopt and comply with the PREA standards.
-Compliance was determined by review of facility contract agreement and interviews with the GEO PREA coordinator and Facility Director.
+Compliance was determined by review of facility contract agreement and interviews with the GEO PREA coordinator and Agency Head Designee.

-115.213 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2 Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities GRRC Policy 2019-1- PREA Staffing and Facility Requirements Approved Facility Staffing Plan Annual PREA Facility Assessment

-PREA Unannounced Supervisor Round Log Security Staff Schedule Sample
+115.213 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2 Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities TRRC Policy 2019-1- Sexually Abuse Prevention and Intervention Approved Facility Staffing Plan Annual PREA Facility Assessment PREA Unannounced Supervisor Round Log Security Staff Schedule Sample